sgtraphael/sgtraphael.github.io/terms/TERMS_OF_SERVICE.md

 For users in Hong Kong, we comply with the Personal Data (Privacy) Ordinance (PDPO).
 You have rights regarding your personal data, including the right to access, correct, and delete your information.

 ### 7.3 Location Data
 StraySafe uses location services to provide location-based features.
-You can control location permissions through your device settings.
+Location permission is requested only when you first use location features (user-initiated).
+You can control location permissions through:
+- Device settings (iOS/Android location permissions)
+- In-app Privacy Settings (enables/disables location tracking)
+- Location features respect both device permissions and Privacy Settings controls

 ## 8. Prohibited Uses